schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 #### Question 1.
 Coverage Analysis [10 pts]

 Download the reads and reference genome from: https://github.com/schatzlab/appliedgenomics/raw/master/assignments/assignment1/asm.tgz.

-I have provided both paired-end and mate-pairs reads (see included README for details).
+Note I have provided both paired-end and mate-pairs reads (see included README for details).
+Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 - Question 1a.
 How long is the refernce genome?
 [Hint: Try samtools faidx]
 - Question 1b.
 How many reads are provided and how long are they?
 Make sure to measure each file separately [Hint: Try FastQC]